-Most homes in America are equipped with some sort of heating or climate control system.
+Most homes in the US are equipped with some sort of heating or climate control system.
 The vast majority of those, especially in sunbelt climates like Arizona and the Southeast, are also equipped with an additional cooling system.
 This high level of indoor climate control has occurred gradually over the last sixty years or so.

 Technology marched on and we developed new fuels for our centrally located heat sources.
-As we advanced fuel sources from wood, to coal, to oil, and now to natural gas and electricity we have gradually been able to distribute both heating and cooling to any room in the home.
+As we advanced, fuel sources changed from wood, to coal, to oil, and now to natural gas and electricity.
+We have gradually been able to distribute both heating and cooling to every room in the home.
 In the process, our homes have tended to spread out and become larger.

 The efficiency of any climate control system is to a large degree (no pun intended) dependent on the extent to which the home is airtight.
-Homes that are extremely airtight are easier to heat and cool but require special air exchangers (HRV).
-HRV’s bring in fresh air from outside, filter it, expel old stale interior air and do so while minimizing any effect on the interior air temperature.
+Homes that are extremely airtight are easier to heat and cool but require special fresh air exchangers (HRV’s).
+HRV’s bring in fresh air from outside, filter it, expel old stale interior air and do so while minimizing effects on the interior temperature.